 However, this was met with a lot of disappointment.

-1. You will be forced into a small scope in both what we can create as well as what we can create it with.
-Specifically, you'll be forced to make use of an STM32F401re Nucleo board along with a certain theme and no external libraries.
+- You will be forced into a small scope in both what you may create as well as what you may create it with.
+Specifically, you'll be forced to make use of an STM32F401re Nucleo board along with a certain theme and no external libraries (though many groups did).

-3. This course is extremely subjective, as you get further into the content and what everything actually says, everything is purely based on the TA's opinion.
-There are many typos, as well as content that literally have notes saying that they need to be removed in the future (they were supposed to be removed for our term).
+- This course is extremely subjective, as you get further into the content and what everything actually says, everything is purely based on the TA's opinion.
+There will likely be many typos, as well notes in learn content saying that they need to be removed in the future (they were supposed to be removed for our term).

 David Lau was average?
 To be honest he was kind of quiet, he did seem at the very least knowledgeable, but he didn't speak too much.